Team Umizoomi

 Team Umizoomi is an American live-action animated musical preschool children's television series created by Soo Kim, Michael T. Smith, and Jennifer Twomey, and developed by Teri Weiss.
 Twomey and Kim additionally serve as executive producers, and Kim also serves as a producer with Smith and Marcy Pritchard.
 The series places an emphasis on mathematical concepts, such as counting, sequences, shapes, patterns, measurements, and equalities.
-Team Umizoomi debuted on January 25, 2010, with "The Kite Festival" and "The Aquarium Fix-It", and ended on April 24, 2015, with "Umi Rescue Copter".
+Team Umizoomi debuted on January 25, 2010 on Nickelodeon, with "The Kite Festival" and "The Aquarium Fix-It", and ended on April 24, 2015, with "Umi Rescue Copter".
 Four seasons with a total of 77 episodes were made.

 Premise and format

 The series follows the adventures of the titular Team Umizoomi, a trio of tiny superheroes who use mathematics to solve whatever problems occur in and around their home of UmiCity in every episode.

-Similar to another Curious Pictures production, Little Einsteins, the show combines live-action with animation, featuring innovative and creative combinations of 2D animation, 3D computer animation, Adobe Flash, Adobe After Effects and other software.
+Similar to another Curious Pictures production, Little Einsteins, the show combines live-action with animation, featuring innovative and creative combinations of 2D animation, 3D computer animation, Adobe Flash Professional, Adobe Illustrator, Adobe Audition, Adobe After Effects, Adobe Premiere Pro, Adobe Photoshop and other software.
 It utilizes a combination of live actors and props with animated characters, vehicles and environments.

+The animation style takes visual cues from Korean culture, as stated by co-creator Soo Kim, who imbued the show with her Korean heritage.